xrzspb/Sudoku/README.md

   (2) SudokuSolver.js: manipulates the board data model

-  (3) Cell.js: class to represent a cell in the sudoku board. it
+  (3) Cell.js: represents a cell object in the sudoku board. it
               contains properties: row, column, value and possible values

 3. Controller

   (1) ViewController.js: handles user action events

 4. Helper:

   (1) Config.js: contains constants which are used universally.
                 it defines dimension of the board so that we can create an advanced Soduku game in a larger board than 9*9